gaultier/blog/advent_of_code_5.md

 (define (char-opposite-casing? a b) #\t)
 ```

-We only deal with ascii, so it is safe to compare ascii codes to detect casing.
+We only deal with ASCII, so it is safe to compare ASCII codes to detect casing.

-What is the ascii code of `A`?
+What is the ASCII code of `A`?
 Let's try it by using the function `char->integer`:

 ```eval-scheme
 (char->integer #\A)